two weeks • July 6 – 20, 2024

-YAHS students reside on campus at Kenyon College in 3-bedroom suites at Taft Cottages.
+YAHS students reside on campus at Washington College in modern, air-conditioned dormitories.
 Suites include single and double rooms with shared bathrooms.
 In most cases students will have a roommate.

 Where will I keep my harp and practice?

-Harps are kept in shared practice rooms in the Storer Hall music building.
+Most harps will be kept in shared dormitory spaces.
 Harps will be moved to various spaces throughout the building and other parts of campus for harp ensemble rehearsals and concerts.

 I can’t bring my harp—are rental harps available?